GovTechSG/seed-documentation/raise-an-incident-support-request.md

 #### Generate HAR file for Mozilla Firefox

-?> Make sure your Mozilla Firefox is configured to trust your system's trusted root certificate store.
+?> Note: Make sure your Mozilla Firefox is configured to trust your system's trusted root certificate store.

 1. Open Firefox and go to application menu > **More tools** > **Web Developer Tools** or press Ctrl+Shift+I (Windows) or Command+Option+I (macOS) and click **Network**.
 The Developer Tools will be displayed.
 2. Click **Network Settings** in the upper-right of the Developer Tools panel and enable **Persist Logs**.